 The first and most important prayer in times of suffering is “Help.”
-We oftentimes forget it because we think it is too easy, or that God would not respond to something that simple; but if God really is Unconditional Love, and God not only hears us but wants to help us in our time of need, then the prayer “Help” should be more than sufficient to engender the heart of God toward a myriad of unexpected graces.
-This prayer can be further (and beneficially) specified by a variety of other prayers.
-I will here mention only four which have been very important in my own life.
+We oftentimes forget it because we think it is too easy, or that God would not respond to something that simple.
+However, if God really is Unconditional Love—and wants to help us in our time of need—then the prayer “Help” is more than sufficient to engender the heart of God toward a myriad of unexpected graces.

 The Hail Mary

-For some reason, this prayer has not only been a foundational contemplative prayer, but also one of galvanizing grace in times of trouble.
-Our Blessed Mother’s consoling presence seems to be evoked (along with her help) during the most desperateof times.
+This prayer is not only been a foundational contemplative prayer, but also one of galvanizing grace in times of trouble.
+Our Blessed Mother’s consoling presence should be evoked (along with her help) during the most desperate of times.

 This prayer, when repeated, opens upon a consolation filled at once with familial strength, a mother’s understanding, and the assistance for a “child not fully in control.”
-It seems to activate a providence (a conspiracy of grace) which betokens a mother’s request of her son,much like the Wedding Feast at Cana (Jn 2:1)
+It seems to activate a providence (a conspiracy of grace) which betokens a mother’s request of her son—much like the Wedding Feast at Cana (John 2:1).

-Jesus intended that His family be our family, and that His Mother,be our Mother (Jn.
-19: 27), and so we can believe that she would do for us everything she would do for Her Son – particularly comforting us, interceding for us, and being protectively present tous.
-Speaking from experience, in my times of need, I have never been disappointed by Her.
+Jesus intended that his family be our family, and that his Mother, be our Mother (John 19: 27).
+So we can believe that she would do for us everything she would do for Her Son—particularly comforting us, interceding for us, and being protectively present to us.
+Speaking from experience, in my times of need, I have never been disappointed by her.

 Suffering can be debilitating and depressing if we do not see any good coming from it.
 However, if we recognize a good in suffering for ourselves, others, the culture, the community, and even the mystical body of Christ, suffering can become not only meaningful, but an invaluable companion in the life of grace, virtue, and salvation.